-According to the U.S. Congress Fall Prevention Act, falls are the leading cause of injury deaths among individuals who are over 65 years of age.
-The 65+ population will double by 2030.
+According to the U.S. Congress Fall Prevention Act, falls are the leading cause of injury-related death among individuals who are over 65 years of age.
+In the 65+ population, the number of fall-related deaths is expected to double by 2030.

-The Fall Prevention Act found that, “A national approach to reducing elder falls, which focuses on the daily life of senior citizens in residential, institutional, and community settings is needed.
-The approach should include a wide range of organizations and individuals including family members, health care providers, social workers, architects, employers and others.”
+The Fall Prevention Act found that, “A national approach to reducing elder falls, which focuses on the daily life of senior citizens in residential, institutional, and community settings, is needed.
+The approach should include a wide range of organizations and individuals including family members, health care providers, social workers, employers, and others.”

 As a result, Medicare now recommends that all Medicare patients receive an annual Fall Risk Assessment.

 At Optimum Wellness Centers, risk of falls assessment is just one part of a complete program to help improve your balance, and reduce your risk of falling.